-Given my mystery-ingredient spattered shirt and 3 day ponytail, but I actually care about the way I look.
+It may be hard to tell, given my mystery-ingredient spattered shirt and 3 day ponytail, but I actually care about the way I look.
 Okay, maybe not TODAY, but at least on Sundays, holidays, my wedding anniversary, annnnnnd a few days in between.
 What can I say?
-I want my husband to look at me and say “wow” every once in awhile!
+I want my husband to look at me and say “wow” every once in awhile.

 Back when I gave up daily sunscreen use I confess I wondered if I’d look like a wrinkly prune in 20 years.
 Turns out, I probably did myself a favor.

 Nanoparticles Linked To Increased Skin Aging, Cancer, and Environmental Toxicity